GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/nvidia-bionemo/fine-tuning/README.md

 Adjust the zone, machine type, accelerator type, count, and number of nodes as per your requirements.
 Refer to [Google Cloud documentation](https://cloud.google.com/compute/docs/gpus) for available options.
 Consider smaller machine types for development to manage costs.

+> NOTE:
+> Skip steps 3-5 if you are reusing the same GKE cluster from pretraining.

 3. Enable the Filestore API

 ```bash